 Liposuction is one of the most popular, cosmetic surgery procedures that removes unwanted fat from the body.

-Plastic surgeons perform almost 250,000 liposuction procedures in the US annually to help people near their ideal body weight reduce fat in the abdomen, sides, legs, male chest, arms, and chin lipo.
+Plastic surgeons perform almost 250,000 liposuction procedures in the US annually making liposuction one of the safest procedures used to help people near their ideal body weight reduce fat in the abdomen, sides, legs, male chest, arms, and chin lipo.

-Anyone considering lipo 360 in Houston should have as much information as possible, including the possibility of scarring.
+Anyone considering lipo 360 in Houston should have as much information as possible, including the possibility of liposuction leave scars.
 Below is more information.

 Liposuction is surgery that involves making small incisions in the target area.
-First, the surgeon inserts a thin cannula to remove the undesired fat, then the incisions are closed with sutures.
+First, the surgeon inserts a thin cannula to remove the undesired or excess fat, then the incisions are closed with sutures.

 Anything that makes incisions in the skin can leave a scar, which is true with liposuction incisions.
 However, it’s rare for there to be significant visible scars from liposuction.

 A skilled plastic surgeon knows how to make the scars as small and unnoticeable as possible.
 For example, they will often place abdominal liposuction incisions as low as possible so they cannot be seen with clothes on.

 After the surgical procedure itself, your surgeon will have you wear a compression garment over the treatment area.
-Wearing the garment for four to six weeks will reduce the chances of significant scarring.
+Wearing the garment for four to six weeks will reduce the chances of significant scar tissue.

 In rare cases, a patient may experience hyperpigmentation on surgical scars.
 For example, one clinical study found that 1.3% of liposuction patients had more noticeable keloid scars.
-If your family has a history of this issue, you may want to reconsider having liposuction.
+If your family has a history of developing keloid scars, you may want to reconsider having tumescent liposuction.

 Also, keep in mind that your scars will be visible for the first few months.
 But as the body recovers, the scars will fade in most cases until they are hard to see.